Research Fellow in History of Art and Film

 Liz is co-editor of several books including Color and the Moving Image: History, Theory, Aesthetics, Archive (Routledge 2013) and British Colour Cinema: Theories and Practices (Palgrave/Macmillan 2013).
 Her journal publications include essays in Screen, the Journal of British Cinema and Television, Paragraph, Journal for Cultural Research, and NECSUS – European Journal of Media Studies.
 Journal articles include work on the work of Nicolas Roeg, Jane Campion, and on surveillance, the body and perception in Andrea Arnold’s Red Road and second piece on the legacy of Lars von Trier’s Advance Party Project, material, form and excess in the director’s film Fish Tank.

-Liz co-convenes the Special Interest Group on Colour and Film for the British Association of Film, Television and Screen Studies (BAFTSS).
+Liz co-convenes the Special Interest Group on Colour and Film with Professor Sarah Street (University of Bristol) for the British Association of Film, Television and Screen Studies (BAFTSS).

 Liz Watkins, Film Theories and Philosophies of Color (New York: Routledge)